Find Affordable College Courses

 After completing their Bachelor's Degree, communications graduates from FAU carry an average student debt load of $20,975.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $96.

-Florida Gulf Coast University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree communication and media studies programs.
-Located in the suburb of Fort Myers, FGCU is a public school with a fairly large student population.
+Florida Gulf Coast University came in at #6 in this year’s edition of the Most Popular Communication & Media Studies Bachelor’s Degree Schools in Florida ranking.
+Located in the large suburb of Fort Myers, FGCU is a public school with a fairly large student population.

 Women make up 65% of the communications majors at the school.